Stian Aarstad

+Career

+Aarstad was Dimmu Borgir's keyboardist from 1993 to 1997, contributing to the band's early releases before being dismissed after difficulties fulfilling the band's touring commitments.
 Dimmu Borgir's second album Stormblåst (1996) was criticised for plagiarism.
-Stian Aarstad was accused of plagiarising the Magnum track "Sacred Hour" in the opening song "Alt lys er svunnet hen" ("All Light Has Faded Away"), as well as the title track of the Amiga game "Agony" for the song "Sorgens kammer" ("Chamber of Sorrow").
+Aarstad was accused of plagiarising the Magnum track "Sacred Hour" in the opening song "Alt lys er svunnet hen" ("All Light Has Faded Away"), as well as the title track of the Amiga game Agony for the song "Sorgens kammer" ("Chamber of Sorrow").
 The band re-recorded the album in 2005, omitting these tracks.

 In 1998 to 1999, he produced a demo for the unblack metal band Vaakevandring, which was later re-released as a self-titled EP in 2004.
 In the 2000s, Aarstad had been the pianist for the band Enthral, but left his regular position during the recording of the band's third album.

 In 2005, Aarstad joined the electronica/pop music act Karatkorn.